paulhammond/licensepack/README.md

 # licensepack

-licensepack generates Go source files containing licensing information for all dependencies of your Go project.
+licensepack generates Go source files containing licensing information for all dependencies used by your Go project.
 This should help distributors of your software follow the terms of most open source licenses.

 ## Usage